Distinguished Clinician Awards

 - Have an exemplary record with AGA through service or leadership on AGA committees and/or the governing board.
 Recognition as an AGA Fellow is also considered.

-- Demonstrate outstanding medical proficiency and acre through their:
+- Demonstrate outstanding medical proficiency through their:

 - Patient advocacy efforts.

 - Degree of direct impact on, and enhancement of, patient care.

 - Innovation in patient care, including for example, development of novel technologies that directly impact care, novel value-based payment models, or remote monitoring strategies.

 - Degree of demonstrated leadership in national, regional or local organizations.

 - Development of clinical programs, for example, the creation of multi-disciplinary clinics, niche population clinics, and/or clinics in underserved communities.